Loading...

 Physical Activity

-Engage in light physical activity, like a short walk, after eating to help your body process the sugar more efficiently.
+Engage in light physical activity, such as a walk, after eating the ice cream to help your body use up the glucose more effectively.

 healthspan-mbl